emericg/OffloadBuddy/README.md

 ## Introduction

+OffloadBuddy is a multimedia offloading software with a few tricks up his sleeve!
-OffloadBuddy remove the hassle of handling and transfering the many videos and pictures file from your action cameras.
+It's designed to remove the hassle of handling and transferring the many videos and pictures file from your devices like action cameras, regular cameras and smartphones...

+FEATURES (WIP):
+* Import datas from SD cards, mass storage or MTP devices
+  * Copy, merge or reencode medias
+  * Consult and export shots metadatas
+  * Organize your media library
+* Create clips or extract photos from your videos
+* Assemble photo timelapses into videos
+* GoPro firmware updates

 ### Screenshots!